False map turtle

 The false map turtle (Graptemys pseudogeographica) is a species of turtle endemic to the United States.
 It is a common pet species.
 Two subspecies are recognized, including the nominotypical subspecies described here.

 Description

 Also known as a "sawback" turtle, the turtle has a carapace featuring a vertebral row of low spines, and is serrated on the posterior rim.
-The carapace is olive to brown in color with light yellowish markings with dark borders.
+The carapace is olive to brown in color with light yellowish markings with dark borders, often with a dark mark on each scute.
 The plastron color varies from cream to yellow and is patterned with dark lines along the seams in juveniles.
 The body color of the false map turtle is grayish brown to blackish and is marked with light brown, yellow, or whitish stripes.
 The eye can be brown, light yellow, white, or green and is crossed with a dark bar.
+There can be a distinct "L" mark just behind each eye.
 Narrow hooked marks behind the eye fuse with dorsal lines on the head and neck.
 Also, small light-colored spots occur below the eye and on the chin.